Jim Morris: College career

+Professional baseball career

+Draft and minor leagues

 Morris was originally selected 466th overall in the January 1982 amateur baseball draft by the New York Yankees but did not sign.
 He was selected out of Ranger College fourth overall in the 1983 amateur draft (January Secondary) by the Milwaukee Brewers and signed with the organization.
-He suffered several arm injuries in the minor leagues, missing all of the 1986 season.
-After four pitching appearances in 1987, he was released, never having progressed past the single-A minor leagues.
+Morris suffered several arm injuries in the minor leagues, missing all of the 1986 season.
+After four pitching appearances in 1987, he was released, never having progressed past the Single-A level.

 After sitting out all of 1988, Morris signed with the Chicago White Sox organization for 1989.
-Arm injuries and ineffectiveness limited him to pitching in just two games, and he was again unable to rise past the single-A leagues before being released.
+Arm injuries and ineffectiveness limited him to pitching in just two games and he was again unable to rise past the Single-A level before being released.

-Unable to make anything of his career, Morris retired and moved to Big Lake, Texas, with his wife Lorri, his 9-year-old son and his five- and one-year-old daughters, where he became a physical science teacher and baseball coach at Reagan County High School.
-At this point, Morris had retired with a minor league record of 17 wins, 22 losses, and a 5.13 earned run average (ERA) in 270 innings pitched.
+Unable to make anything of his career, Morris retired and moved to Big Lake, Texas with his wife Lorri, his nine-year-old son, and his five- and one-year-old daughters, where he became a physical science teacher and baseball coach at Reagan County High School.
+At this point, Morris had retired with a minor league record of 17–22, and a 5.13 earned run average (ERA) in 270 innings pitched.

 Morris remained a teacher for Reagan County High School for the next decade.
-While coaching baseball for the Reagan County Owls in the spring of 1999, Morris made a promise to his team that he would try out for Major League Baseball if his team won the District Championship, something the team had never accomplished before.
-His team won the title, and Morris kept his end of the bargain by attending a Tampa Bay Devil Rays tryout.
+While coaching baseball for the Reagan County Owls in the spring of 1999, Morris made a promise to his team that he would try out for an MLB team if his team won the District Championship, something the team had never accomplished before.
+His team won the title and Morris kept his end of the bargain by attending a Tampa Bay Devil Rays tryout.
 The scout was not interested in Morris, but gave him a tryout solely to let Morris keep his promise to his players.
 Surprisingly, Morris discovered that in spite of his age, and having several surgeries on his arm, he was able to throw 12 consecutive 98-mph fastballs.
 After much debate with his family, Morris signed a professional contract with the Devil Rays organization at the age of 35.
-He started out with the AA Orlando Rays, and moved up quickly to a spot with the AAA Durham Bulls.
-Thanks to solid pitching performances with Durham, Tampa Bay gave him a chance to pitch with the Rays when rosters expanded in September.
-On September 18, 1999, against Royce Clayton of the Texas Rangers, the 35-year-old Morris made his debut, striking Clayton out on four pitches.
-He made four more appearances later that year.
+He started out with the Double-A Orlando Rays and moved up quickly to a spot with the Triple-A Durham Bulls.